MasterpieceElbow/renesandro-test-task/README.md

 - Add more metrics to monitor queue performance and worker utilization
 - Сurrently this only works for videos of the same format and resolution.
 Add processing of different formats: .mp4 + .mov and resolutions
 - Consider another tools for video processing.
 Probably, plain FFmpeg may give better performance.
+- On a low performance VPS it may drop frames.
+Need to add correct processing considering the lightweight servers

 ## Author